 i) ILR-SD points awarded in composite awards will be based on the number of animals qualifying for the awards.
-Show management has the discretion to offer composite awards in each fleece on divisions, or if overall participants are low, they may combine the divisions and give one group of fleece on awards.
+Show management has the discretion to offer composite awards in each shorn and/or fleece-on/coat-on division, or if overall participants are low, they may combine the divisions and give one group of fleece-on awards.
 If participant numbers are great enough, male, female and non-breeder awards may be given as well.